kkwong44/travelogue/README.md

 ![user-profile-change-password](/readme/images/user-propfile-change-password.png)

-*Delete an Account*
+#### Delete an Account

-Login and select User Profile from the memu bar
+Login and select User Profile from the menu bar

 Select Delete and confirm delete account